 Do you love the comfort of hot cereal on a cold morning?
-If so, this yummy low carb oatmeal recipe is sure to become a winter favorite.
+If so, this yummy low-carb keto oatmeal recipe is sure to become a winter favorite.

 It's been getting pretty cold here in Connecticut.
 Last weekend, we had our first temperatures in the single digits for this winter season.

-As I sat in the warm house, my husband was out scooping snow with the tractor with the temperature at 7 degrees F. Thankfully, the weather warmed up into the 50s during the week.
+As I sat in the warm house, my husband took the morning to go skiing at a Mohawk Mountain.
+Thankfully, the weather warmed up into the 50s later on in the week.

 To save a little money, I figured I should just come up with a homemade recipe for oatmeal using the same idea.
 Coconut flakes and flax are in the pre-made version, so that's what I used.

-I know a lot of people try to avoid flax seeds, but the meal does help thicken the cereal.
+I know a lot of people try to avoid flax seeds, but they do help to thicken the cereal.
 If your opposed to using them, a smaller amount of chia would work too.

 Searching the web for low carb oatmeal recipes, I found this one.
 It was pretty close to what I was looking for, but it did not get thick enough when I gave it a try.

 I also found that the hot cereal needed a little bit of sweetener added.
 So, I included some liquid stevia and monk fruit which add no calories or carbs.

 It took me a couple tries to get it right for me.
 But, there's still plenty of room for adjusting the recipe to suit your own taste.

 I've always liked really thick oatmeal cereal.
 In fact, when I used to use the instant hot cereal packs, I'd only add about half or less of the water called for.